BershteynLab/eSwatini/README.md

     * Meanwhile, national census of SWZ estimates 1,093,238 in 2017, while UN WPP estimates 1,125,000 in that same year.
 * *ART Prevalence Data*
     * Note that we are not calibrating to ART prevalence.
 Rather, ART is distributed through a reference tracker called "UTT scale-up ART"
+    * ART is distributed in a piecewise fashion, using SHIMS (2011, 2016, 2021) data to inform ART coverage by age and sex
     * *ART Availability*
 * *Circumcision distribution*

+## Major Updates

+### 2024-07-07

+Updated ART coverage distribution to match SHIMS data.

+### 2024-01-19

+Completed test3_swz2024 - these results were presented at eSwatini meetings in January 2024.

 ## Notes from Clark, c.
 2023-09-26